 The cut has every affect on your special piece’s reflective qualities as the color does.
 Don’t cut corners (pun intended) when it comes to this step.
 This is the part where your shaping the piece that will be on your finger forever.
 Remember a good cut equals a good sparkle, and based on where on the GIA scale your cut is, remember that if your cut falls between “excellent” and “very good” then you are headed in the right direction.

 Final Buying Tips

 -Have a Budget, have a budget, have a budget!!!!
 This can’t be stressed enough.

 -Fancier stores have higher rents and higher margins attached to pressure filled sales goals.
 So, know you’ll be walking face first into bigger price tags in well-known designer stores.

 -Buy off season.
-Holidays will always be peak season in buying rings.
+Holidays will always be peak season in buying an engagement ring.

 -Be patient, if its the right one it will be there if its meant to be.
 We guarantee there isn’t going to be a trend of impulsive ring buying anytime soon.

 -Insure your engagment ring.
 Purchasing a “ring rider” policy to make sure your covered for every potential situation that could threaten the life span of your ring is imperative.